powerman/powerman-overlay/README.md

 - `media-sound/cue2tracks`: split audio CD image files with cue sheet to tracks and write tags
 - `media-sound/flaccl`: CUDA-enabled FLAC encoder (former FlaCuda)
+- `net-analyzer/alertmanager`: manage alerts for Prometheus metrics
+- `net-analyzer/process-exporter`: Prometheus exporter that mines /proc to report on selected processes
+- `net-analyzer/pushgateway`: allow ephemeral and batch jobs to expose their metrics to Prometheus
 - `net-fs/wdmrc`: WebDAV emulator for Mail.ru Cloud
 - `net-ftp/twoftpd`: simple secure efficient FTP server by Bruce Guenter (with added patch which block TELNET_IAC support to allow using